Cirrent/ZipKey-iOS-SDK/README.md

 So please do not forget to change DEBUG_CONFIGURATION_NAME & RELEASE_CONFIGURATION_NAME to those that are used in your project!

 ## CHANGELOG
+### 1.3.7
+#### Fixed
+- fixed a bug where MAI doesn't print all required logs when debug mode is on.
+#### Added
+- an ability to restart "init" data collecting if location permission is granted.
 ### 1.3.5
 #### Added
 - `MobileAppIntelligence.setDebugMode(boolean enabled)` .
 This method gives an ability to see more log entries.